rrodakowski/python-scripts/README.md

 ### python-services
-This is a collection of python modules (and classes) that I find useful when writing python scripts for small tasks.
+This is a collection of python modules that I use for scripts.

 ### How to Use

-Create a python package in your python project and import classes from the required module into your script/job/application.
+Copy the lib modules into your python project and import classes from the required module into your application.

 ### Requirements

-Tested with python2.7.
+Tested with python3.5.

-The images module requires the project pytumblr pillow.
-You can find pytumblr on github and can install pillow with:
+The imagelib module uses ImageMagick to perform all image processing.

-pip install Pillow
+The graphlib module uses pygal:pip install pygal